cpanel/elevate/docs-website-src/content/blockers.md

 The following software is known to lead to a corrupt install if this script is used.
 We block elevation when it is detected:

 * cPanel CCS Calendar Server - Requires Postgresql < 10.0
-* Postgresql - Elevate upgrades you to Postgresql 10.x which makes it impossible to downgrade to a 9.x Postgresql.
+* Postgresql - ELevate upgrades you to Postgresql 10.x which makes it impossible to downgrade to a 9.x Postgresql.

 ## Things you need to upgrade first.